-Use the list below or create a list of shadows you can find outside.
-When you find the shadow, cross them off the list, trace them or photograph them.
+Use the list below or create a list of shadows you could find outside.
+When you find the shadow you could cross them off the list, trace them or photograph them.
 Suggested list:

 - Long skinny leaf

 - Round leaf

 - Heart-shaped leaf

 - Grass

 - Cross-shaped shadow

 - Flower/s

 - Long shadow

 - Short shadow

 - Twig

-- Something that has five points
+- · Something that has five points

 - A star shape

-Photo credit: Flickr -Naughts and Crosses Shadows
+Photo Credit: Flickr -Naughts and Crosses Shadows